 We are a newly organized blank check company incorporated in the British Virgin Islands as a business company with limited liability (meaning that our public shareholders have no liability, as members of our company, for the liabilities of our company over and above the amount already paid for their shares) and formed for the purpose of acquiring, engaging in a share exchange, share reconstruction and amalgamation with, purchasing all or substantially all of the assets of, entering into contractual arrangements with, or engaging in any other similar business combination with one or more businesses or entities, which we refer to throughout this prospectus as our initial business combination.
-Although we are not limited to a particular industry or geographic region, we intend to focus on businesses with an exposure to Asia (particularly India).
-We have not identified any acquisition target and we have not, nor has anyone on our behalf, initiated any discussions, directly or indirectly, to identify any acquisition target.
+Although we are not limited to a particular industry or geographic region, we intend to focus on financial services and manufacturing businesses with an exposure to Emerging Markets (particularly India).
+We have not identified any acquisition target.
 From the date of our formation through the date of this prospectus, there have been no communications or discussions between any of our officers, directors or our sponsor and any of their contacts or relationships regarding a potential initial business combination with our company.
 Additionally, we have not engaged or retained any agent or other representative to identify or locate any suitable acquisition candidate, to conduct any research or take any measures, directly or indirectly, to locate or contact a target business.